Unit 6 - Practice Quiz

 C. Indexed Access

-D. Appended Access
+D. Direct Access

 33 When implementing a directory with a large number of files, what is the primary advantage of using a hash table over a simple linear list?